GhostWording/PublicDocumentation/API/Sections/users.md

           - ...

 The values for each parameter are the exact ones used in the apps

+Additional parameters:

+* nbhours = nb hours since the last connection of the user from now. by default it is 72h.
+* maxusers = nb max of facebook ids to return.
+List is ordered by last connection time desc, so the last ones are the ones that have been unactive for longuer time.

 **Catch all search**:
 If you want to search for a property and don't care about the value but only want to know if there is a value, you can use `*` as search value.